thriveweb/sailinginparadise/content/pages/home.md

     surrounds.

-    Everything is taken care of - the coolest tunes playing through state of the art sound system with speakers inside and out, large eskies stocked with ice, large central timber table for presenting your food, marine barbecue, inflatables, paddleboards and beach games, clean modern bathroom facilities, the list goes on and on.
+    Everything is taken care of when you charter one of our boats - the coolest tunes playing through state of the art sound system with speakers inside and out, large eskies stocked with ice, large central timber table for presenting your food, marine barbecue, inflatables, paddleboards and beach games, clean modern bathroom facilities, the list goes on.

     And our crew are on hand to ensure that your event is the best it can be.